aufalala/GA_Projects/README.md

 # THE GAME
 **WHERE_DO_I_PUT_THIS_-TETRIS-**
-*A recreation of Tetris, for my educational journey into Software Development.*
+*A recreation of Tetris, for an educational journey into Software Development.*

 In 1984, a Russian legend, Alexey Pajitnov, created Tetris.
 *(just realised that that's more than 40 years ago as of 2025).*